About Wardtown

 Public schools in Wardtown, Northampton County, Virginia are administered by the local school district.
 School performance data, enrollment information, and district boundaries are available through the Virginia Department of Education and the National Center for Education Statistics at nces.ed.gov.

 Crime data for Wardtown, Northampton County, Virginia is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
+Residents can access crime statistics through the FBI Crime Data Explorer or by contacting the Wardtown police department or the Northampton County Sheriff's Office.

 The Wardtown Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Northampton County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-To register to vote in Wardtown, Virginia, residents can register online through the Virginia Department of Elections's website, by mail, or in person at the Northampton County elections office.
+To register to vote in Wardtown, Virginia, residents can register online through the Virginia Department of Elections website, by mail, or in person at the Northampton County elections office.
 Virginia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Virginia Department of Elections's voter lookup tool.
+Voters can verify their registration status and find polling locations through the Virginia Department of Elections voter lookup tool.
 For local municipal elections in Wardtown, contact the Northampton County Clerk's office for schedules and ballot information.

 Residents of Wardtown can access a variety of public records through the Northampton County Clerk's Office.
 This includes deed records, property assessments, and land surveys dating back to the county's founding in the 17th century.
 The office, located at 16404 Courthouse Road in nearby Eastville, maintains a full archive of these important documents, allowing both local residents and those with historical interests to research the area's rich real estate history.